colinarticulate/xyz_plus/README.md

 The module xyz_plus is the Go wrapper for xyzpocketsphinx_continuous and xyzpocketsphinx_batch.

-This version requires our xyz's version of pocketsphinx (thread safety) which is now self-contained into a library: ps_plus.
-Repo coming.
+This version requires our xyz's version of pocketsphinx (thread safety) which is now self-contained into a library: ps_plus (https://github.com/DavidBarbera/ps_plus).

 caller_plus is a module to test xyz_plus but exists in another repository (https://github.com/DavidBarbera/articulate-pocketsphinx-go/caller_plus) .